Clinical Education and Training

 Cristina Pavey – Reiki Master

-Owner of clinical psychology practice with 4 associates.
+Owner of clinical psychology practice.
 Services provided include individual and group psychotherapy, psychological evaluation, supervision and training, presentations & lectures.
-Orientations include existential-humanistic, cognitive-behavioral, acceptance and commitment, interpersonal and psychospiritual.
+Orientations include existential-humanistic (E-H), cognitive-behavioral (CBT), acceptance and commitment therapy (ACT), interpersonal (ITP) and psychospiritual.

 The American Priestess Training Program – Farmington Hills, MI